- Bow Valley Insider

 What “Yellow” Actually Means?
 Environment Canada now colour-codes all weather alerts to show impact level.
 Yellow is the lowest of the three alert colours and signals hazardous weather that may cause moderate, short-term, and localized impacts.
 It is the most common alert level, but still one worth paying attention to.
 In a Yellow Wind Warning, you may see broken tree branches, brief power outages, flying debris, and difficult driving conditions.

-Who Should Pay Attention?
+The Wind Setup.
+In Kananaskis, strong west winds will ramp up late Monday afternoon through Monday night, gusting near 100 km/h.
 Drivers on Highway 40, especially those hauling trailers or driving high-sided vehicles.
 Outdoor enthusiasts and anyone with loose items outside in or near Kananaskis Village should be ready for sudden, powerful gusts that can move gear or knock things over.

 What You Should Do.
 Environment Canada recommends checking updated alerts and reporting severe conditions through ABstorm ([email protected]).